7h30ry/Cyberstarters-Ctf/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9                          {"alg":"HS256","typ":"JWT"}
 eyJ1c2VybmFtZSI6Imd1ZXN0In0                                    {"username":"guest"}

-So what we are going to do now is that we are going to chane do some changes which will look like this:
+So what we are going to do now is that we are going to do some changes which will look like this:

 {"alg":"none","typ":"JWT"}
 {"username":"admin"}